andrenerd/react-native-bootstrap-styles/README.md

 ## Events

-Styles containing "media queries" are automatically updated on dimentions, orientaion and mode changes.
-But that's not enough to update views accordingly.
+Styles, containing "media queries", are automatically updated on dimentions, orientaion and mode changes.
+There is nothing to bother about, except one little thing.
 Components should be forced to re-render with the updated styles.
-That's when the events could be helpful:
+That's where the events could be helpful:
 - addDimensionsListener
 - addOrientationListener (portrait/landscape)
 - addModeListener (light/dark)

-check the example:
+Here is an example:

 ```
 class App extends Component {